Ayesha-da/pneumonia_detection_analysis/README.md

 Ayesha Shaheen (HTML)

+## Communication Protocol
+To manage team progress throughout the project timeline, our team has established the following communication process:
+- Slack group which includes all team members
+- Daily check-ins on Slack
+- Recurring meeting on Monday and Thursdays at 7PM in addition to our Tues/Thurs class meetups
+- Additional meetings are scheduled as needed based on Slack discussions

 ## Project Overview
 ### Selected Topic
 Our project will use neural networks and deep learning to interpret chest x-ray images and classify them as pneumonia, not pneumonia, or other.